 Haiku International Association (HIA)

 The Haiku International Association was established in December 1989 with the aim of promoting haiku and haiku culture, and of fostering friendships and communication among those writing haiku all over the world.
-The association currently has around 500 members in Japan and 120 international members, headed up by President Akito Arima, a nuclear physicist and a haiku poet.
+The association currently has around 500 members in Japan as well as 120 international members.
+It is headed up by President Akito Arima, a renowned nuclear physicist and a haiku poet, he is also a former Minister of Education and a former president of the University of Tokyo.
 The association works to promote haiku alongside conferences, events, societies and awards, as well as by publishing its own magazine, HI, which is distributed to foreign embassies in Japan and to Japanese embassies worldwide.

 World Haiku Association (WHA)